grian32/GRInvAcc/README.md

 # GRInvAcc

-This project is a self-hosted Profit Accounting and Inventory program, using a Kotlin backend via Ktor and a frontend with React.
+This project is a self-hosted Profit Accounting and Inventory program, using a Kotlin backend via Ktor and a basic web-based frontend.

 ## Features
 - Main dashboard with all profit/loss and inventory information available.